jsdelivr/jsdelivr/README.md

 `//cdn.jsdelivr.net/{projectName}/{version}/mainfile`

-Depending on the project, it will automatically load the main file as configured in `info.ini` with correct MIME HTTP headers.
+Depending on the project, jsDelivr will automatically load the main file as configured in `info.ini` with correct MIME HTTP headers.
 If no `mainfile` parameter was specified, the request will result in 404 error.

 Load multiple files with single HTTP request
 --------------------------------------------

-Loads the lastest version of the `mainfile`.
+Loads the lastest version of the main file.
 Only for JavaScript!

 `//cdn.jsdelivr.net/g/abaaso,ace,alloyui`

-Loads version 3.8.15 of the `mainfile` for abaaso and the latest version of the `mainfile` for the other projects.
+Loads version 3.8.15 of the main file for abaaso and the latest version of the main file for the other projects.

 `//cdn.jsdelivr.net/g/abaaso@3.8.15,ace,alloyui`

-Loads `mainfile` latest version for all files and for abaaso loads version branch 3.8 (e.g. version 3.8.16).
+Loads the latest version of the main file for all files and for abaaso loads version branch 3.8 (e.g. version 3.8.16).

 `//cdn.jsdelivr.net/g/abaaso@3.8,ace,alloyui`